Argentina's fledgling lithium sector clipped by coronavirus

 “I don’t think that the main mining operations are going to be capable of operating even at 50% of normal.
 Not because they don’t want to, but because of the transportation restrictions for people to move between provinces,” he added.

-U.S.-headquartered Livent Corp, which had suspended operations at its Argentine facility and laid off workers, did restart them in April, though withdrew its 2020 guidance due to the global uncertainty created by the pandemic.
+U.S.-headquartered Livent Corp (LTHM.N), which had suspended operations at its Argentine facility and laid off workers, did restart them in April, though withdrew its 2020 guidance due to the global uncertainty created by the pandemic.

 Pierre-Alain Gautier, the director of strategy at Eramet, said that Argentina’s volatile economic climate had made it more challenging to finance the project, which had “got more and more difficult since the beginning of coronavirus crisis.”

-Lithium Americas, which had been aiming to complete construction of a plant in northern Argentina by early 2021, said in March it had suspended work on the project due to government restrictions linked to the pandemic.
+Lithium Americas (LAC.TO), which had been aiming to complete construction of a plant in northern Argentina by early 2021, said in March it had suspended work on the project due to government restrictions linked to the pandemic.

 This had seen it reduce workers at the site to 93 personnel from 850 previously and could hit the project’s time frame.